 I work with athletes in Amsterdam (in-person at Het Gymlokaal West & Bodytime) and online worldwide.
 A free 20-minute intro call is the best place to start.

-See HYROX Coaching →FINAL THOUGHTS
+See HYROX Coaching →

 HYROX is one of the most trainable events in fitness.
 The format doesn't change.
 The order doesn't change.
 Distances and weights are fixed.
 If you train specifically for each of the 8 stations, build your running base, and practise under accumulated fatigue — you will race well.